 STORAGE TIP: “Use foil, plastic wrap and zip-up bags to store items in the fridge and freezer, and label them,” Walsh says.
 “To reduce clutter in cupboards, organize food such as pasta, rice, etc. in glass jars.
 It looks good and saves time when you can see through the container.”

-- Goodbye candy and other snack foods that contain nothing beneficial to the body.
+- Goodbye candy and other snack foods that contain nothing beneficial to the Healthy Body.
 Hello fresh fruits & veggies, conveniently washed and cut-up in sticks or bite-sized morsels (you’re more likely to eat these vitamin-packed snacks if they’re visible and ready to go).

 - Goodbye salty mixtures of seasonings filled with hard-to-pronounce additives.
 Hello dried herbs and spices, the best way to season food without adding calories, salt or fat.